TaTooKa/froth/docs/source/pages/worlds/interplanetary/spacephysics.rst

 The human anatomy (specially if grown on Earth, Mars, or other gravity wells) is not made for microgravity, or Zero-G. The body slowly deteriorates and it can be fatal after 5 years if no measures are taken.
 This is represented mechanically by the character gaining an increasing number of stacking Conditions over time.

 .. csv-table:: Extended effects of Zero-G in the human body
+   :header: "Time in Zero-G","Effect / Condition"
    :widths: 20, 80

- "**Time in Zero-G**","**Effect / Condition**"
    "instant","Fluids pool in the chest and face, making you puffy and uncomfortable.
 Gain ``Zero-G discomfort (Mild, -1)``" "1 week","Lower blood pressure and loss of potassium and liquids.
 Gain ``Zero-G dehydration (Mild, -1)``" "1 month","Muscle atrophy and reduced body mass.
 Gain ``Zero-G atrophy (Moderate, -3)``" "3 months","Bones begin to lose calcium, becoming weak and brittle.
 Gain ``Spaceflight osteopenia (Severe, -5)``" "1 year","Bodily functions begin to collapse; You are probably blind, and are quasi-paralysed or prostrate without some sort of assistance. [#]_"
    "5 years","Your body completely collapses.
 You will imminently die of cardiac arrest, circulatory system collapse, ischemic stroke or similar causes."

  .. [#] Due to the amount of Conditions, the character becomes unplayable.
 Retire it and create a new one.

  **LOW GRAVITY**: If exposed to gravity greater than 0 but lower than half your :hoverxref:`native gravity <nativegravity>`, the effects of Zero-G still apply, but take 4X the time to kick in.

 .. figure:: /_static/images/0G-effects.png

+These effects can be countered or postponed by doing one or more of the following: